 Baie du Mont Saint-Michel – has the fifth largest tidal range in the world, and includes sand/gravel beds supporting large bivalve (shellfish) populations.
 Up to 100,000 waders winter at the bay, including over 1% of the populations of oystercatcher, knot, and dunlin.
 Marine mammals such as bottle-nosed dolphins and common seals also visit the site.
 Information for visitors

 Golfe du Morbihan – A large, almost enclosed, estuarine embayment and saltmarsh complex at the mouths of three rivers.
 Vast mudflats support large areas of eelgrass (Zostera species) and an extremely high density of invertebrates.
 Up to 100,000 waterbirds winter annually at the site, and numerous species of migratory waterbirds stop by in spring and autumn, and nest in the area.
+See this post for more detail.
 Information for visitors

 Marais du Fier d’Ars – Another coastal complex with more than 31,000 waterbirds using the site in winter.
 Of particular importance for dark-bellied brent geese, avocets, dunlin and black-tailed godwit.

 The Camargue, the Rhône River delta, is the premier wetland of France.
 It comprises vast expanses of permanent and seasonal lagoons, lakes and ponds interspersed with extensive Salicornia flats, freshwater marshes, and a dune complex.
 It is of international importance for nesting, migrating and wintering waterbirds.
 Tens of thousands of ducks, geese, swans and other water birds, including greater flamingo, occur in winter.
 Other birds present include great spotted and white-tailed eagles, and penduline tit and moustached warbler – the latter apparently easier to see at this time of year.
 Information for visitors